dr-guangtou/taotie/astro/topics/galactic_astronomy.md

-# Tools and Resources for Milky Way Related Research
+# Galactic Astronomy and the Milky Way

 * Focusing on the dynamic and stellar population sides.